 Two routes to the MEd degree are available: a thesis-based route and a course-based route.
-Requirements for the thesis-based MEd degree normally include courses equivalent to ± 30 at the graduate level plus a thesis (18).
-Requirements for the course-based MEd degree normally include graduate coursework equivalent to ★42 plus a major project (★6).
-Students who have completed a Diploma in Elementary Education, may, at the discretion of the Department of Elementary Education, have the course requirements for their master's programs reduced by up to ★12 in recognition of the satisfactory completion of graduate coursework appropriate to their programs.
+No new admissions to the thesis-based program are being accepted until July, 1999.
+Requirements for the course-based MEd degree normally include graduate coursework equivalent to \star 24 plus a capping experience (\star 6).
+There is no residence requirement for the course-based master's.